RomainGratier/Black-box_Optimization_via_Deep_Generative-Exploratory_Networks/README.md

 --------

+## Dataset
+A new augmented MNIST dataset was used to assess the framework quality.
+This dataset is build using the **MNIST_generation** scripts but one can also use the dataset created and available in the folder **data**.
+This dataset allows us to have an image of a digit with different characteristics labeled.
+The figure below shows those features and their distribution within the dataset original_thic_resample.

+- Figure

+## Experiences
+We created two similar experiences to assess our model quality.
+Using our augmented MNIST dataset we can create a model that will try to optimize the stroke width of a digit.
+During the first experiment, the stroke width of a digit is increased compared to our previous knowledge about our data.
+Hence, the UMIN will be trained on digit with strokes width between 0 and 6 pixels [pxl] and it will try to create digits with higher stroke width.
+During the second experiment, the stroke width of the digits will be minimized.
+Hence, UMIN will be trained on digit with strokes width between 2.5 and 8 pixels [pxl] and it will try to create digits with lower stroke width.

+## Generator training
+The following figure displays samples from the true distribution from an augmented MNIST dataset.

+Real samples:
+- figure

+Maximization task:
+- figure

+Minimization task:
+- figure

+## Quantitative Results
+Here are displayed our results in terms of prediction precision with the mean squared error and mean relative error.
+- figure

+The next table exhibit the quantitative assessment of the data quality using the frêchet inception distance (FID) and the kernel inception distance (KID).
+- figure

+## Qualitative Results
+To assess our results.
+It is interesting to compare the best sample selected by our inference function and the worst samples discarded by our inference function.
+The first two rows display the generated samples and the last two rows exhibit real samples with the targeted width stroke.

+Best samples:
+- figure

+Worst samples:
+- figure

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.